LocalTensor Constructor

 tmpHalfBuffer.SetAddrWithOffset(tmpBuffer1, calcSize * 2);

-// Example 16: Use SetBufferLen to change the length of the allocated tensor to 1024 (unit: byte).
+// Example 16: Use SetBufferLen to change the length of the requested tensor to 1024 bytes.

 AscendC::LocalTensor<float> tmpBuffer2 = tempBmm2Queue.AllocTensor<float>();